 If your data is corrupted or you want to revert to a previous save, The Sims 4 automatically stores numerous save points for you to choose from.

-Find your save files at Documents > Electronic Arts > Sims 4 > Saves
+To find your save files, go to Documents > Electronic Arts > Sims 4 > Saves

 - Each file number has up to six versions.

 - The one with the .save file extension is the primary version of that save point.

 - This is the file that would load if you launched the game and continued from where you left off (or used Load Game in the main menu to choose an older save point).

 - The other saves under that file (that have the same number) represent older points within that saved game, where the game automatically preserved your progress over time.
 The higher the version number, the older the file (.ver4 is the oldest save point within the series).

 If you see that your game is corrupted as of the latest load, you can easily revert to any older version of that same save point, and lose no more than a few hours of game progress.

 Never change game files while the game is running as it can cause the files to become corrupted.